Frequently Asked Questions

 What documentation must clients present in order to get food?
 We need to see a some kind of I.D. (drivers license, etc.) and also proof of physical address, such as a light bill, rent receipt, etc. We cannot accept P.O boxes as this proof.

-How often may clients come to Casa for food?
-At the Las Cruces pantry, homeless clients and those without access to kitchens may visit Casa once a week.
+How often may clients come to CdP for food?
+At the Las Cruces pantry, homeless clients and those without access to kitchens may visit CdP once a week.
 Clients with kitchens may visit once a month except in the summer, when—if they have school-age kids—they may through the Summer Food for Children project add an extra visit during each month of the summer recess.
 These added visits help to offset their children’s loss of access to breakfast and lunch programs.
 Clients at mobile food pantries in the colonias receive food once a month.

 Do you use volunteers at Casa de Peregrinos?
 Absolutely, and we couldn't get along without them!
 Although their numbers vary, we generally draw from a pool of roughly 35 at the Las Cruces pantry.